UniMath/agda-unimath/src/synthetic-homotopy-theory/eckmann-hilton-argument.lagda.md

 There is another natural construction of an Eckmann-Hilton term along these lines.
 If we think of the first construction as "rotating clockwise", this alternate version "rotates counter-clockwise".
-In more precise terms, the first version uses the naturality of whiskering on the left, while the second version uses the naturality of whiskering on the right.
+In terms of braids, previous construction of Eckmann-Hilton braids `α` over `β`, while this new construction braids `α` under `β`.
+This difference shows up nicely in the type theory.
+The first version uses the naturality of the operation of whiskering on the left, while the second version uses the naturality of the operation of whiskering on the right.
 These two version of the Eckmann-Hilton term naturally "undo" each other, as we will subsequently prove.
 Thus, we will refer to this alternate construction of Eckmann-Hilton as "the inverse Eckmann-Hilton argument", and the corresponding term